By Brian D. Burgoon

 Special thanks to Ken Marvin, director of Lawyer Regulation, and Arne Vanstrum, associate director of Lawyer Regulation, for their contributions to this article.

-Brian D. Burgoon has served as an out-of-state member of The Florida Bar Board of Governors since 2000, is current chair of The Florida Bar Disciplinary Review Committee, and serves on The Florida Bar Executive Committee.
+Brian D. Burgoon has served as an out-of-state member of The Florida Bar Board of Governors since 2000, served as 2013-14 chair of The Florida Bar Disciplinary Review Committee, and served on The Florida Bar Executive Committee.
 He also served as a member of the statewide Hawkins Commission on Review of the Discipline System.
 He practices business litigation, civil litigation, and personal injury with The Burgoon Law Firm in Atlanta.
-He can be reached at 404-260-5147 or email@example.com.
+If you have questions about filing a complaint against a lawyer, you may contact the Florida Bar's Attorney Consumer Assistance Program (ACAP) hotline at toll free 1-866-352-0707.